and-other-tales/juno/README.md

 Copyright © 2025 Adventures of the Persistently Impaired (...and Other Tales) Limited of 85 Great Portland Street, London W1W 7LT

+© 2025 Other Tales, Inc. All rights reserved.
+This repository is proprietary software.
+Unauthorized copying, modification, distribution, or use is prohibited.
+See LICENSE.md.